MatthewHerbst/react-to-print/README.md

   div.parent p { color:red; }
   ```

-- The `connect` method from `react-redux` returns a functional component that cannot be assigned a reference to be used within the `content` props' callback in `react-to-print`.
-To use a component wrapped in `connect` within `content` create an intermediate class component that simply renders your component wrapped in `connect`.
+- The `connect` method from `react-redux` returns a functional component that cannot be assigned a reference to be used within the `contentRef`.
+To use a component wrapped in `connect` within `contentRef`, create an intermediate component that simply renders your component wrapped in `connect`.
 See [280](https://github.com/MatthewHerbst/react-to-print/issues/280) for more.

-- Using a custom component as the return for the `trigger` props is possible, just ensure you pass along the `onClick` prop.
-See [248](https://github.com/MatthewHerbst/react-to-print/issues/248) for an example.

-- When rendering multiple components to print, for example, if you have a list of charts and want each chart to have its own print icon, ideally you will wrap each component to print + print button in its own component, and just render a list of those components.
-However, if you cannot do that for some reason, in your `.map` ensure that each component gets a unique `ref` value passed to it, otherwise printing any of the components will always print the last component.
+- When rendering multiple components to print, ensure each is passed a unique ref.
+Then, either use a unique `useReactToPrint` call for each component, or, using a single `useReactToPrint` call pass the refs at print-time to the printing function returned by the hook.
+If you share refs across components only the last component will be printed.
 See [323](https://github.com/MatthewHerbst/react-to-print/issues/323) for more.

 ## FAQ